thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 One benefit of Interactors is that they help you align your tests with how a user actually interacts with the app, starting with finding what to act upon.
 A locator is the simplest way to find a specific element in a user interface.

 When you use an Interactor in a test, you can pass it a string.
-This string argument would be the Locator - like "Submit" in the example below.:
+This string argument would be the Locator - like "Submit" in the example below:

 ```js
 Button('Submit').exists();